sksq96/dress-your-pet/kimono.md

-dress the animal in a japanese kimono
+Fit a realistic japanese kimono to the animal as it is.
+Keep everything else same as original